AlexanderKarasik/CSE210-06/README.md

 # PONG GAME
 ## View
-The Pong game written using the principles of OOP and Turtle module.
+The Pong game written using the principles of OOP and pygame

 KEYS TO RIGHT PADDLE: